On Singleton Arc Consistency for CSPs Defined by Monotone Patterns: Preliminaries

 We use the notation \CSP{$P$} for the set of binary instances in which $P$ does not occur as a subpattern.
 A pattern $P$ is \emph{SAC-solvable} if SAC decides \CSP{$P$}.
 It is worth observing that \CSP{$P$} is closed under the operation of establishing (singleton) arc consistency.
 A pattern $P$ is \emph{tractable} if \CSP{$P$} can be solved in polynomial time.

 Points $(x,a)$ and $(x,b)$ in a pattern are \emph{mergeable} if there is no point $(y,c)$ such that $ac$ is positive and $bc$ is negative or vice versa.
-For each set of patterns there is an equivalent set of patterns without mergeable points which occur in the same set of instances.
+For each set of patterns there exists a set of patterns without mergeable points which occur in the same set of instances.

 A point $(x,a)$ in a pattern is called \emph{dangling} if there is at most one $b$ such that $ab$ is a positive edge and no $c$ such that $ac$ is a negative edge.
 Dangling points are redundant when considering the occurrence of a pattern in an arc consistent CSP instance.